viccon/sturdyc/README.md

 naively refresh every key it's ever seen.
 Instead, it only refreshes the records that are actually in active rotation, while allowing unused keys to be deleted once their TTL expires.
 This also means that the request that gets chosen to refresh the value won’t retrieve the updated data right away.
-To address this, you can provide a synchronous refresh time, where you essentially say, "If the data is older than x, I want the refresh to be blocking."
+However, there is also a synchronous refresh time that you can provide, where you essentially say, "If the data is older than x, I want the refresh to be blocking."

-Below is an example configuration that you can use to enable this functionality:
+Below is an example configuration that you can use to enable this
+functionality:

 ```go
 func main() {